stefanom/dag/README.md

 ## How do I use it?

-TODO: point to the Github Hosted static page when it's available
+Point your browser to https://stefanom.github.io/dag/ then start typing in the text area.

-The dependency map is drawn link by link, in the format of
+The dependency map is drawn dependency by dependency, in the format of

 > * taskA > taskB [effort|uncertainty]